Government-Mandated Senior Car Insurance Discounts: How to Save

 If you complete a state-approved mature driver safety course, your insurance company should add the senior driving discount to your policy — if you live in a state that mandates it (more on that later).
 But keep in mind that eligibility requirements can vary by state.

-For example, you must be 55 or older and have a good driving record — meaning no traffic violations or citations from an accident — to qualify for a senior discount in Florida, where it ranges from 3% to 10% and lasts three years.
+For example, you must be 55 or older and have a good driving record — meaning no traffic violations or citations from an accident for at least the past three years — to qualify for a senior discount in Florida, where it ranges from 3% to 10% and lasts three years.

 On the other hand, in California, you need to be 55 or older, but the course must have a minimum of 400 minutes of course instruction, according to the California DMV.

-Check your state insurance department for details on how to qualify.
+Check with your state‘s insurance department or your insurance agent for details on how to qualify.
 And once you receive your course completion certificate, contact your insurance agent or company to add the discount to your car insurance policy.

 States With Mandatory Senior Discounts